There are things you can try to overcome your phobia.

 Exposure therapy (desensitisation)

-Exposure therapy involves gradually increasing the length of time you're exposed to your phobia.
+Exposure therapy is a way of treating phobias.
+It is when you gradually increase the length of time you're exposed to (in contact with) your phobia.

-Exposure therapy can help you to cope with your anxiety.
+Exposure therapy can help you to cope with the anxiety your phobia causes.

 Other self-help techniques